Baked French Toast

-Create a café-quality breakfast or brunch at home with this easy-to-follow maple French toast recipe.
-Stale brioche bread is soaked in a maple-sweetened milk and egg batter before caramelized in butter.
-You’ll only need a few staple ingredients and 20 minutes to create this classic dish – perfect for special occasions such as Christmas or Thanksgiving.
+Create a café-quality breakfast or brunch at home with ease with this Baked French Toast recipe.
+You’ll only need a few staple ingredients and 10 minutes hands-on prep time to create this simplified version of the classic breakfast dish – perfect for a crowd and special occasions such as Christmas, Easter, or Thanksgiving.

 - 2 tbsp maple syrup